-Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Timber Mesa Fire and Medical District for its annual comprehensive financial report for the fiscal year ended June 30, 2020.
-This was the fourth consecutive year that the government has achieved this prestigious award.
-Timber Mesa Fire District submitted their annual comprehensive financial report for the fiscal year that ended June 30, 2021 but are still waiting to hear the results of the review.
+Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to Timber Mesa Fire and Medical District for its annual comprehensive financial report for the fiscal year ended June 30, 2022.
+This was the sixth consecutive year that the government has achieved this prestigious award.
 In order to be awarded a Certificate of Achievement, a government must publish easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

-A Certificate of Achievement is valid for a period of one year only and therefore the 2020 certificate has been omitted from this report.
+A Certificate of Achievement is valid for a period of one year only.
 We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to GFOA to determine its eligibility for another certificate.